Accusations fly in Bulgaria’s murky bank run

 "The run on the bank was obviously a perfectly organized plot against me and Corpbank," he wrote in an email to Reuters.

-On June 17, the central bank issued a statement saying all Bulgarian banks, including Corpbank, had high liquidity, were adequately capitalised and were functioning normally.
+On June 17, the central bank issued a statement saying all Bulgarian banks, including Corpbank, had high liquidity, were adequately capitalized and were functioning normally.

 The next day, an anonymous letter was leaked to the media by someone purporting to be a central bank employee.
 The letter alleged that Tsvetan Gounev, a central bank deputy governor in charge of banking supervision, was under investigation by state prosecutors for abuse of office.
 The letter, parts of which were published on news websites and broadcast on national radio, alleged that the probe into Gounev was linked to dealings with an un-named bank that had been the subject of media attention.
 Local media speculated the bank in question was Corpbank.